Jeffery Manor shooting: Father of baby who died after pregnant woman shot, killed charged in their deaths, Chicago police say

 Jones was rushed to the University of Chicago hospital in critical condition, where she later died, police said.

-Doctors were able to deliver her baby, who remained in critical condition until his death Saturday at University of Chicago Medical Center.
+Doctors were able to deliver her baby, who remained in critical condition until his death Saturday at University of Chicago Medical Center just 40 minutes after Jones was shot.
+Officials said she dies within minutes of giving birth.

 RELATED: Pregnant woman fatally shot in Jeffery Manor on South Side ID'd; baby in critical condition, police say